BloomTech-Labs/expresswash-fe/README.md

 ## Tech Stack

-WoWo is a web based app built on a PostgreSQL Database, and a Node Express back-end.
+ExpressWash.us is a web based app built on a PostgreSQL Database, and a Node Express back-end.
 The front-end is built on React and uses Redux for state managment.
 The app is designed with a Mobile first development approach and puts user accessibility features as a top priority.

 ### Front end built using